-DHTS partnered, for the fourth consecutive year with Fairleigh Dickinson University's PublicMind poll, an independent research organization, to conduct a telephone survey using a randomly selected sample of 953 state residents aged 17 and older who drive regularly.
-The survey conducted from May 2-June 2, 2010 asked drivers about their behavior and awareness of various safety issues.
+DHTS partnered, for the fourth consecutive year, with Fairleigh Dickinson University's PublicMind poll, an independent research organization, to conduct a telephone survey using a randomly selected sample of 1,002 state residents aged 17 and older who report that they drive regularly.
+Of these, 50 interviews were a deliberate oversample of residents under age 30.
+The survey conducted from April 14-May 17, 2011 asked drivers about their behavior and awareness of various safety issues.

 Poll results help shed light on the public's perception of traffic safety and aid DHTS in identifying what safety programs are needed to engage the public in making safety a priority.
 Additionally, State's are required to track driver attitudes and awareness concerning impaired driving, seat belt use and speeding through periodic surveys.
-NHTSA has requested the survey be conducted during the current fiscal year (FY 2010) and the findings reported in the next fiscal year Highway Safety Plan (FY 2011).
+NHTSA has requested the survey be conducted during the current fiscal year (FY 2011) and the findings reported in the next fiscal year Highway Safety Plan (FY 2012).
 The major findings of the survey are as follows:

-Eighteen percent of New Jersey drivers, down from last year's figure of 21 percent, admit to having consumed alcohol before driving in the past three years, with men twice as likely as women to do so (25 percent versus 12 percent).
-Moreover, a bit more than half of those drivers who said that they had driven after drinking in the past few years had also done so in the past few months.
-This indicates that drinking and driving may not be a one-time activity for many respondents, but something that they do regularly.
-Approximately 10 percent of respondents say they can have more than two drinks, and still be okay to drive, including 18 percent of men, but only 4 percent of women.
+Eighteen percent of New Jersey drivers, the same as last year's figure, admit to having consumed alcohol before driving in the past three years, with men twice as likely as women to do so (24 percent versus 12 percent).
+Once again, however, the relative stability of the aggregate figures hides the internal shifts among age groups.
+Young drivers are significantly more likely to say that they had driven after drinking, with 24 percent saying they had done so, up from 15 percent last year.
+Among other age groups, the figures are stable, or slightly down.
+Moreover, almost 6 in 10 (58%) of those drivers who said they had driven after drinking in the past few years has also done so in the past few months.
+In a replication of last year's results, about 10 percent of respondents say that they can have more than two drinks, and still be okay to drive.